 The chatbot said my bees were arriving that afternoon, so I put on my bee suit and settled in at the table in my front yard with a good book.
-I had been expecting them for several days but the delivery day kept changing, which seemed strange.
-It was starting to get late when the UPS truck pulled into my driveway, and I hurried to the gate.
+I had been expecting them — any minute now — for several days, but the delivery day kept changing.
+It was starting to get late when the truck finally pulled into my driveway and I jumped up and ran to the gate.

-The driver stood at my gate with an apologetic expression and held out a plastic bag.
+The driver just stood there with an exhausted and bewildered expression, and held out a plastic bag.

 “They escaped in my truck, so I put them in a box…

 “And then they chewed through the box, so I put them in a plastic bag…

 “And then I taped it up so they couldn’t get out.
 I didn’t know that bees can chew through cardboard!”